 - The introduction of the Unitary Patent (UP) and the Unified Patent Court (UPC) is the most significant development in patent enforcement in Europe for a generation.
-The new system will be a fundamental change in the international patent landscape and is likely to have a considerable impact on global patent strategy. - It will create a new patent right, the Unitary Patent, which will provide a single patent right providing protection across all of the participating Member States.
-The UP will exist alongside existing national patents in European territories as well as standard European bundle patents (EP) which are separately validated in European Patent Convention (EPC) territories. - A key objective of the UP (and UPC) is to reduce costs for patentees.
-There will be almost no translation costs for the UP and a single relatively low renewal fee (roughly corresponding to total fees payable for renewing EPs in 4 to 5 EU countries). - The UPC is designed to streamline patent litigation across Europe.
-It will be an entirely new international patent court, which will be a single patent court with jurisdiction in at least 17 participating Member States (and potentially up to 24 States of the European Union in due course).
-This will make it, on some measures the largest patent litigation forum in the world. - The UPC will have exclusive jurisdiction over administrative issues and disputes involving a UP.
-It will also have concurrent jurisdiction with national courts to handle patent disputes involving an EP for a transitional period of 7 years (which may be extended up to 14 years), unless the EP is explicitly opted out of the system.
+The new system, which entered into force on June 1, 2023, is a fundamental change in the international patent landscape and already has an impact on global patent strategy. - It creates a new patent right, the Unitary Patent, which provides a single patent right providing protection across all of the participating Member States. - The UP exists alongside existing national patents in European territories as well as standard European bundle patents (EP) which are separately validated in European Patent Convention (EPC) territories. - A key objective of the UP (and UPC) is to reduce costs for patentees.
+There is almost no translation costs for the UP and a single relatively low renewal fee (roughly corresponding to total fees payable for renewing EPs in 4 to 5 EU countries). - The UPC is designed to streamline patent litigation across Europe.
+It is an entirely new international patent court, which is a single patent court with jurisdiction in at least 17 participating Member States (and potentially up to 24 States of the European Union in due course).
+This makes it, on some measures, the largest patent litigation forum in the world. - The UPC has exclusive jurisdiction over administrative issues and disputes involving a UP.
+It also has concurrent jurisdiction with national courts to handle patent disputes involving an EP for a transitional period of 7 years (which may be extended up to 14 years), unless the EP is explicitly opted out of the system.
 After the transitional period, the UPC will also have exclusive jurisdiction over EPs in the participating EU Member States.
 Only national patents will remain outside the jurisdiction of the UPC.